petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 We need to get them to follow rule 2: do not share a derived artifact outside the project unless it was created with the pipeline.
+It therefore needs to be easier to automate the creation of a figure than it is to simply copy and paste it into some slides and email them out.

 Calkit's strategy is to make it easy to add interactive tools like Jupyter notebooks to the pipeline.